DefectDojo/django-DefectDojo/docs/content/en/usage/permissions.md

 <sup>2)</sup> Every user is allowed to delete his own notes.

 The role of a user within a Product Type is inherited by all Products of that Product Type, unless the user is explicitly defined as a member of a Product with a different role.
-If a user is a member of a Product, his role in the Product must be at least the same level or higher as his role for the respective Product Type.
+In that case, if a user doesn't have a certain right for the Product Type, it is then checked if he has the right for the Product.

 A Product Type needs to have at least one owner.
 The last owner cannot be removed.